 5) Use Software to Monitor Weights

-Weight discrepancies are a common problem in the shipping industry, but they can be easily avoided with suitable packaging materials and practices.
+Weight discrepancies are a common problem in shipping, but they can be easily avoided with suitable packaging materials and practices.
 Using solid and lightweight materials, making sure your boxes are proportional to their contents, and using software to monitor your weights, you can reduce product weight discrepancies and ensure that your customers receive exactly what they ordered.

 So, there you have it!
 You can reduce product weight discrepancies and keep your customers happy with these tips.